 About

-The Meru Annual Combinatorics Conference is a yearly event held in India, dedicated to the broad field of combinatorics.
+The Meru Combinatorics Conference is a yearly event held in India, dedicated to the broad field of combinatorics.
 The conference features two in-depth minicourses delivered by leading experts, along with contributed talks and poster presentations.

 Past Conferences: